"" Behind Their Lines: November 2017

 Let us, while this war lasts, forget our special grievances and close our ranks shoulder to shoulder with our own white fellow citizens and the allied nations that are fighting for democracy.
 We make no ordinary sacrifice, but we make it gladly and willingly with our eyes lifted to the hills.

-While the anonymous Zelda of The Call is unlikely to have supported the war, she might have sympathized with Lucian B. Watkins, a sergeant with the US 92nd Division who defended black hopes and aspirations in his poem “The Negro Soldiers of America: What We Are Fighting For”:
+The pen name Zelda was used by Rose Pastor Stokes.
+In 1918, she was tried and convicted under the 1917 Espionage Act for public statements that accused the American government for its ties to war profiteers.
+From 1918 to 1921, she was the woman most-often mentioned in US newspapers.
+While she did not support the war, she might have sympathized with Lucian B. Watkins, a sergeant with the US 92nd Division who defended black hopes and aspirations in his poem “The Negro Soldiers of America: What We Are Fighting For”:

 We fight—for all who suffer pain,